bigcommerce/stand-with-ukraine-backend/README.md

 This repo is setup to be deployed to Google cloud run using a Docker container.
 Github Actions tests and builds a docker image if everything passes.
 The action is also responsible for pushing the image to google cloud artifacts and also running the update deployment command to target the new image.

-To configure the production server variables you can either edit the `app/configuration/production.yaml` or use environment variables for the container to override the configuration in the files.
+To configure the production server variables you can use environment variables for the container to override the configuration in the file `apps/server/configuration/base.yaml`
+`apps/exporter/configuration/base.yaml`.

 For example, to configure of the app hostname you can do one of the following:

-1. Edit `application.base_url` in `app/configuration/production.yaml`
+1. Edit `application.base_url` in `apps/server/configuration/base.yaml`
+   `apps/exporter/configuration/base.yaml`.
 2. Set `APP__APPLICATION__BASE_URL` using environment variables from the container platform.
 Environment variables will override the file configuration.

 ### Installing the app in your trial store